browserengineering/book/book/browsersandweb.md

 Looked at from the browser's point of view, the browser makes the web real.
 As a result, all these concepts _also_ form the core structure of the browser code itself.
-It is the User Agent, the _mediator_ of web interactions and _enforcer_ of its rules.
+It is the User Agent, but also the _mediator_ of web interactions and _enforcer_ of the rules---this is its way of ensuring safety and fairness.
 Not only that, the browser is the _implementer_ of all of the ways information is explored.
 The browser keeps web browsing safe; its algorithms implement the declarative UI; it navigates links and represents you to web pages.
 And of course, for web pages to load fast and react smoothly, the browser must be hyper-efficient as well.

 This web+browsers setup is neither simple nor obvious.
 In fact, it is the result of experimentation and research reaching back to nearly the beginning of computing.
-Of course, the web _also_ needs rich computer displays, powerful UI-building libraries, fast consumer networks, and sufficient CPU power and information storage capacity.
-The result was what so often happens with
-technology: the web has many similar-looking predecessors, but only took its modern form once all those technologies were available.
+Of course, the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information storage capacity.
+The result was what so often happens with technology: the web has many similar-looking predecessors, but only took its modern form once all those technologies were available.

 Such lofty goals!
 How does the browser deliver on them?
 It's a fascinating and fun journey.
 That's what this book is about.
 But first let's dig deeper into the